-In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground
+In maps, videos and photos, how Russia’s military push into Ukraine is unfolding on the ground

 MONGOLIA

-In 2014, Russian military forces annexed Crimea on the Black Sea.
-Moscow-backed separatists also took control of the eastern industrial regions of Donetsk and Luhansk, which are on Russia’s border.
-On Tuesday, forces entered those eastern regions and Putin called on Ukraine to accept that Crimea is Russian territory.
+In 2014, Russian military forces annexed Crimea on the Black Sea, after Ukraine’s Maidan Revolution ousted a pro-Russian government for a Western-leaning one.
+Putin backed separatists in the eastern industrial regions that are the flash point of the current actions.
+On Tuesday, forces entered those eastern regions, and Putin called on Ukraine to accept that Crimea is Russian territory, a continuation of his long push to return Ukraine to Russia’s fold.

 Percentage of population that identified Russian as their first language